pip-services/pip-services-docs/content/en/python/container/containers/container.md

 #### read_config_from_file
-Reads container configuration from JSON or YAML file and parameterizes it with given values.
+Reads the container's configuration from a JSON or YAML file and parameterizes it with the given values.

 > read_config_from_file(correlation_id: Optional[str], path: str, parameters: [ConfigParams](../../../commons/config/config_params))

-- **correlation_id**: Optional[str] - (optional) transaction id to trace execution through call chain.
+- **correlation_id**: Optional[str] - (optional) transaction id used to trace execution through the call chain.
-- **path**: str - a path to configuration file
+- **path**: str - path to the configuration file
-- **parameters**: [ConfigParams](../../../commons/config/config_params) - values to parameters the configuration or None to skip parameterization.
+- **parameters**: [ConfigParams](../../../commons/config/config_params) - configuration parameters or None to skip parameterization.

 #### set_references